NixOS/rfcs/rfcs/0140-simple-package-paths.md

 ## Structure

 The `pkgs/unit` directory must only contain unit directories, and only in subdirectories of the form `${shard}/${name}`.
-Each unit directory must contain at least a `pkg-fun.nix` file, but may contain arbitrary other files and directories.
+Each unit directory must contain at least a `package.nix` file, but may contain arbitrary other files and directories.

 This ensures that maintainers don't have to verify this structure manually, which is prone to mistakes.